fabianimarco98/MolecularSimulations/README.md

-# In silico Mutagenesis and Stability Analysis of Subtilisin
+# In Silico Mutagenesis and Stability Analysis of Subtilisin

 ## Abstract

-In this project, I investigated how specific mutations could enhance the stability of the enzyme subtilisin using molecular dynamics (MD) simulations and in silico mutagenesis.
-I integrated GROMACS simulations with FoldX calculations to analyze protein flexibility (via RMSF), examine conserved functional sites, and predict the effect of mutations on protein stability through ΔΔG values.
+In this project, I explored how specific mutations could improve the stability of the enzyme subtilisin using molecular dynamics (MD) simulations and in silico mutagenesis.
+I combined GROMACS simulations with FoldX calculations to analyze protein flexibility (via RMSF), inspect conserved functional sites, and predict the effects of mutations on protein stability through ΔΔG values.

 ---

 ## Project Goals

 This project aims to identify stabilizing mutations in Subtilisin through molecular dynamics and in silico mutagenesis.
 In addition to improving the enzyme's intrinsic stability, a key focus is to explore mutations that may:
 * Reduce the binding affinity of Eglin-C, a known serine protease inhibitor, without compromising enzymatic function.
 * Preserve or enhance structural integrity, especially in surface-exposed, flexible loops identified via RMSF.
 * Serve as a proof of concept for rational design of protease variants with lower inhibitor sensitivity, relevant in both industrial and biomedical contexts.

 ---